ValeriaPolicastro/INet-Tool/README.md

 # INet
-We want to identify general information by building a **Consensus Network** and then to obtain  **case-Specific Networks** one for each layer with the information present only in that layer and not in all the others.
+We want to identify general information by building a **Consensus Network** and then to obtain  **Case-Specific Networks** one for each layer with the information present only in that layer and not in all the others.

 <p align="center">